Supporting UC Davis Faculty Around the World

 Global Affairs partners with UC Davis schools and colleges to offer grants ranging from $5,000-$15,000 that support innovative international research, spur future collaborations, and stimulate external funding.
 To date, over $1.5 million in seed funding has led to over $40 million in external grants.
 Find out more.

 Global Affairs is pleased to announce new, team-focused grants of up to $5,000 fund locally executed but internationally oriented programs such as lectures and workshops that highlight and enhance UC Davis’ connections in regions of the world.
 See grant details.

 Curriculum Enhancement Through Global Learning

 Global Affairs offers a collaborative, year-long series of professional development workshops that give faculty members the opportunity to revise course content and teaching techniques in response to current global challenges and opportunities.
-A $1,000 stipend is paid upon completion of the program.
+A $1,000 honorarium is paid upon completion of the program.
 Learn more.

 Faculty and Staff Ambassadors